A DIVISION PLAYER - FINALLY!

 By Greg Herenda

-My goal growing up in North Bergen , New Jersey was to be a division I scholarship basketball player.
-Initially I wanted to play for the Knicks, but quickly that dream became just that - a far off fairly tail.
-I was still fortunate enough to have a chance to reach another goal and that was to get a division I level.
+My goal growing up in North Bergen , New Jersey, was to be a Division I scholarship basketball player.
+Initially I wanted to play for the Knicks, but that dream quickly became just that - a far off fairly tale.
+Still, I was still fortunate enough to have a chance to reach another goal, which was to play at the Division I level.

 Comments